lilmond/sudos/README.md

 ![image](https://github.com/user-attachments/assets/1067d797-29d1-4a50-8aaf-5ec470159d48)

 Supports attacks via Tor.
 This is just an example and not actually "real".
+Do not take this seriously.
 This tool isn't powerful enough to get you behind bars, still don't use it for malicious purposes as I will not take accountability for your actions.
 ![image](https://github.com/user-attachments/assets/9bdab9e5-aab7-4d24-a127-7b70e65dbfc7)